Blue Warrants in Texas – What are they and what do they do?

-The legal document referred to as a “Blue Warrant” is not unique to Texas, although that specific term “Blue Warrant” appears to be unique to the Lone Star State.
+The legal document referred to as a “Blue Warrant” aren’t unique to Texas, although that specific term appears to be unique to the Lone Star State.

-A Blue Warrant is simply a warrant for an arrest issued when the State of Texas files a Motion to Revoke Parole.
+A Blue Warrant is simply a warrant issued when the State files a Motion to Revoke Parole.
+Often a Motion to Revoke Probation is also referred to as a Blue Warrant but technically that is incorrect.

 The Blue Warrant contains instructions to any law officer who receives it to arrest and jail the subject of the warrant upon contact.
-The parolee, who now faces a revocation, will remain in jail, or have bond set in certain cases, until a hearing is held to determine whether they are to be sent back to prison or, more rarely, the parole officer withdraws the Motion to Revoke and the warrant is cancelled.
+The parolee who now faces a revocation will remain in jail until such time as the hearing is held to determine whether they are to be sent back to prison or, more rarely, the parole officer withdraws the Motion to Revoke and the warrant is cancelled.

-Warrants for parole revocation are called “Blue Warrants” because they were originally issued in a blue jacket.
-While the reason for this different appearance has been lost over the years, it was likely because the state did not want the local jailer, law enforcement, or magistrate to release the person or set a minimal bail, and the blue cover set this type of warrant apart from the local warrants.
+The warrants that were issued originally when the state sought to revoke a parole and send a parolee back to prison were actually contained in a blue cover, hence the name.
+While the reason for this different appearance has been lost over the years, it was likely because the state didn’t want the local jailer, law enforcement or magistrate to release the person or set a minimal bail, and the blue cover set this type of warrant apart from the local warrants.

-When a Blue Warrant is issued and the parolee is arrested, the parolee will wait in jail until a hearing is set.
-In certain cases, the parolee may post bond until the hearing.
-The hearings are handled by special magistrates, not the local judges, and the hearings are usually held in the jail rather than in the courtroom.
+Typically, the parolee will wait in jail until a hearing is set.
+These hearings are handled by special magistrates, not the local judges, and the hearings are usually held in the jail rather than in the courtroom.

 In the event the parole is revoked, then the person reenters the prison system and begins waiting on another chance to “make parole”.
 The fact a person was released on parole, failed to abide by the terms, and was revoked, will make it harder to be granted parole at the next opportunity.
 However, it doesn’t always mean they will have to finish their full sentence.
 That always depends on the facts of the original crime as well as the violation.